NexPlayer/Android-SDK/advanced.md

 This class defines a caption view for rendering and displaying CEA 708 closed captions.

 All of the information about how CEA 708 closed captions is contained within a `NexEIA708Struct` object, and the caption view defined here provides an example text renderer which can be used to display the captions.

 Whenever new CEA 708 closed caption data is received, it should be handled by calling the `setEIA708CC` method.

 For other subtitle formats, including CEA 608 closed captions, please see the `NexClosedCaption`, `NexCaptionRenderer`, and `NexCaptionRendererForTimedText` classes instead.

-**Classes**

-- `class ComparatorRect`

-**See Also**

-- `NexEIA708Struct`
-- `NexClosedCaption`

 #### NexEIA708CaptionView (Context context)